appscode/blog/content/post/kubedb.v2021.11.24/index.md

   databaseRef:
     name: sample-es
   ```

-- Collect metrics from all type of Elasticsearch node
+- Prometheus exporter sidecar collects metrics from all types of Elasticsearch nodes.

 ## MariaDB

 - Exporter: MySQL/MariaDB exporter is up to date with the latest `mysqld-exporter` release `v0.13.0`.
 - Custom Labels/Annotations Support: Now you can provide custom labels/annotations to the pods, pod’s controller (ie. StatefulSets), and services.